Wine tasting, mountain biking, historical estates, underground caves and wildlife parks.

 Under the surface

 Take a coffee break at Deloraine, and stretch the legs on the sculpture trail along the Meander River.
 The Great Western Tiers is a significant site for Tasmanian Aboriginal people; see artworks and bush tucker growing along the kooparoona niara Cultural Trail.
-Thrill seekers will try river sledding on the Meander River and plunge underground at Mole Creek.
-There’s a hidden world of spectacular formations within a network of limestone caves, featuring sparkling crystals and underground streams, with glow-worms and other creatures that never see the light of day.
+Plunge underground at Mole Creek: there’s a hidden world of spectacular formations within a network of limestone caves, featuring sparkling crystals and underground streams, with glow-worms and other creatures that never see the light of day.
 Head off the beaten track on a wild cave tour with speleologists and brave a 24m abseil.
 Back on the surface, meet wombats and Tasmanian devils, among other charismatic wildlife, at Trowunna Wildlife Sanctuary.

 North